I Do NOT Vaccinate My Dogs Every Year.

 RABIES is the only vaccine required by law.

 It is the law to keep current on your rabies vaccines.
 However, it is not without risks.
-Check out this article on Rabies Miasms.

-A book I need to read: Pukka’s Promise
+A book on the subject: Pukka’s Promise

-A Facebook page you can like about vaccines: https://www.facebook.com/anvacc
+A Facebook page about vaccines: https://www.facebook.com/anvacc